 For detailed information see "SLD Recommendation - Reasons to Use a Virtual IP Address for SLD Access".

-Note that this procedure should be tested by you in a sandbox and used very carefully – not fulfilling the prerequisites or performing the steps wrong, will cause data inconsistencies.
+Note: This procedure should be tested by you in a sandbox and used very carefully.
+Not fulfilling the prerequisites or performing the steps wrong, will cause data inconsistencies.

 For detailed information see "How to Reduce Manual Effort in CIM model and CR Content Update of SLD Systems".